franzbischoff/false.alarm/.github/gitpod-Instructions.md

 ## Next

-If gitpod didn't mess up, below the Explorer View, you'll see the Task Explorer, there I added the most used commands I used during the development (under the 'vscode' branch, not the 'bash').
+If gitpod didn't mess up, you'd see the Task Explorer below the Explorer View.
+There I added the most used commands I used during the development (under the 'vscode' branch, not the 'bash').

 If there is no Task Explorer, use the command palette and select `Tasks: Run Task`.